MP for Coventry East

 Parliamentary Under-Secretary (Department for Environment, Food and Rural Affairs)

-“A generally party-loyal Labour minister who has occasionally rebelled on end-of-life care amendments.”
+“A largely party-loyal Labour MP and Defra minister who has shown selective independence on end-of-life amendments.”

-Mary Creagh is a Labour (Co-op) MP for Coventry East and has served as Parliamentary Under-Secretary at the Department for Environment, Food and Rural Affairs since July 2024.
-She has a long parliamentary career, including senior shadow roles in environment, transport and international development, and has served on several select committees focused on the environment and government accountability.
+Mary Creagh is a Labour (Co-op) MP for Coventry East who, from July 2024, serves as Parliamentary Under-Secretary of State for the Department for Environment, Food and Rural Affairs (Defra).
+She has a background in environmental policy and has held multiple shadow ministerial roles and committee positions related to the environment and transport before entering government.

-Declared financial interests include three entries for gifts, benefits or hospitality from UK sources and one entry for shareholdings.
+Declared financial interests include three entries for gifts, benefits and hospitality from UK sources and one shareholding.

 Generated 21 February 2026